ayadebbagh/ayadebbagh/README.md

 ###

 <p align="left">🍓Hi!
-I'm Aya<br>🏛️I'm a third year Software Engineering student at the University of Ottawa<br>📖I'm currently working on a book swapping app called Readius<br>👾I'm currently learning about AI through Harvard's CS50 Introduction to AI with Python</p>
+I'm Aya<br>🏛️I'm a third year Software Engineering student at the University of Ottawa<br>📖I'm currently working on a book swapping app called Readius<br>👾I'm learning about AI through Harvard's CS50 Introduction to AI with Python</p>

 ###